Hardware & Portability: Build Quality on the Go

 Can I use my MPC sample projects in the MPC software?

-Yes, projects created on the MPC Sample can be opened directly in AKAi’s MPC3 software, making it a solid bridge between portable and studio workflows
+Yes, projects created on the MPC Sample can be opened directly in Akai’s MPC3 software, making it a solid bridge between portable and studio workflows

 All right,

-So I think this is a great introductory machine for people who are looking to create beats and start expressing their ideas musically. really quickly.
+So I think this is a great introductory machine for people who are looking to create beats and start expressing their ideas musically.
+Really quickly.
 Right.
 For people who are looking for something that is... retro and sounds vintage, and gives you the feel of the older NPCs.

 I would encourage those people to stop chasing nostalgia and just go buy one of those older machines.
 Oh, today.
 Ultimately, this is a great alternative for people that want to stay inside of the a kite, ecosystem, and benefit from having another sampler, like an SP 404, is it necessary?